triangulating-rhombus/pinpoint/README.md

   4. Make sure you are in the root directory of the repo and then start the server: `npm start`

 ## Useful Commands

+  We've compiled a list of helpful commands to help beginning developers learn their way around Postgres and Heroku.

 ### Drop all database tables